Obion-County-Board-of-Education/Tracker/import_users.md

   - Example: "Assigned To District" marks user as district-level staff
   - If empty, defaults to district-level assignment

-### **Building Administrator Detection Logic**
+### **Administrator Detection Logic**
-Building administrators (principals, assistant principals) are identified by:
+Administrators are identified by:

-- **Extension Attribute 10**: Used to identify building administrators
+- **Extension Attribute 10**: Used to identify administrators:
   - Contains "Admin Principal" for building administrators
+  - Contains "Director of Schools" for the district superintendent
-  - Always used in combination with Office Location to determine their building
+  - Always used in combination with Office Location to determine assignment level

 ### **Organization Hierarchy Construction**
 The system creates a supervisor-employee relationship tree based on: